inabikarilibrary/inalib/inapedia/players/french/abdel.md

 # Abdel

-Abdel is a French player, maining Chain.
+Abdel is a French :fr: player, maining Chain.

 ## Achievements